Education/Training Student Accident Insurance

 Summary of Coverage

-The Education-Training Student Accident Insurance program provides coverage for registered students in the named education/training courses on file with QBE while the students are:
+This is a fully insured program underwritten by QBE.
+This policy provides coverage for registered students in the named education/training courses on file with QBE while the student is:

-• On the premises used for classes, labs or clinical training as designated by the College
+• On the premises used for classes, labs or clinical training by the college; or

-Coverage under this policy ends when the applicable course or program of study ends.
-The policy does not provide coverage for returning students who wish to take agility tests, recertification exams, etc., unless said students are enrolled in a course.
+• Once the course of program of study ends, coverage ends.
+The policy does not provide for any returning students who wish to take agility tests, re-certifications, etc., unless they are enrolled in a class.

-Accident Medical Benefit: Student must incur initial medical expenses within 26 weeks after an accident to receive coverage.
+• Student must incur first medical expense within 26 weeks after the accident for coverage to apply for Accident Medical Benefit.

-Accidental Death Benefit and Accidental Dismemberment Benefit: Loss of life or limb (per policy) must occur within 365 days after the date of the accident to receive coverage.
+• Accidental Death Benefit and Accidental Dismemberment Benefit-loss of life or limb (per policy) must occur within 365 date after the date of accident.

 Policy Limits